Gkxie/eslint-plugin-jd/README.md

 # eslint-plugin-jd
-* An ESLint plugin for WeChat's Mini Program
+* An ESLint plugin for JD's Mini Program
 ## This plugin now is stage 0.